sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: Unlimited Timeline (Free) - Optimized CSS code.
 This update improves performance and reduces the overall footprint of the stylesheet, enhancing efficiency and loading times.
 * Fix: Remote Link (Pro) - Resolved issue where the Text Shadow option was erroneously interpreted as Box Shadow.
 The fix ensures that the Text Shadow option now functions correctly, providing the intended text shadow effect.
 * Fix: Scroll Sequence (Pro) - Revised and improved descriptions of the widget fields for better clarity.
-* Fix: Post Magazine Grid (Pro) - Added 'raw' tag to category names to fix the display issue where the '&' symbol in category names was not displaying correctly.
+* Fix: Post Magazine Grid (Pro) - Added 'raw' tag to category names to fix the display issue where the '&amp;' symbol in category names was not displaying correctly.
 * Fix: Before After (Pro) - Improved widget interaction with Elementor's Popups.
 This update ensures seamless integration and optimal performance when using the widget within Elementor's Popup functionality.
 * Fix: Grid Gallery (Pro) - Resolved an issue where the widget was not extending to full width within Elementor Container.
 * Fix: Particle Image (Pro) - Added protection from lazy load.
 This update ensures compatibility and proper functionality, mitigating potential issues related to lazy loading on various platforms.